 Click the Add New Edge button to add a new edge to the graph database.
 Next, click the source vertex of the edge in the Graph Exploration Panel, and then click the target vertex of the edge.
 Then the Add New Edge panel will pop up.
 Choose the edge type from the dropdown menu.
-Only types that match the two vertices you selected are shown.
-(It is possible that there are no eligible edge types).
-Fill in values for attributes and click ADD.
-Your new edge will be inserted into the TigerGraph database.
-It will also be shown in the Graph Exploration Panel.
+Only types that match the two vertices you

 Add new edge

-Edge type CompanyInvestCompany
+Edge type CompanyInvestCompany .

 Attributes

 invest_year: uint number

 2018

 amount: double number

 10000000

 control_type: string compress

 holding

 important_events: list <string></string>

 2018-01-01 risk evaluation

 2018-05-06 responsible investigation

-Click + to add values.
+Click "+" to add values.

-CANCEL ADD
+CANCEL A00.